deepakkrishnamoorthy/BoSM-Code/README.md

 Forming the testing and training embeddings

-1. After saving the required attributes of modelling (priorC, transmatC, muC, SigmaC, mixmatC), load the training and testing data and execute the loop in sections %%%Forming training Embeddings and %%%Forming testing Embeddings.
+1. After saving the required attributes of modelling, load the training and testing data and execute the loop in sections %%%Forming training Embeddings and %%%Forming testing Embeddings.
 2. The number of samples count should be provided in "i", and the number of models count in "j" (Note: the j value should be same as the dimension of model attributes mentioned in the above step.

 # Step 4: